MRQ67/my-dashboard/README.md

 3. **Set up Your API KEY**:
    - You need to obtain your own API key from [OpenWeatherMap](https://openweathermap.org/api) for the weather functionality to work.
-   - Added your API KEY to tools/weather.go on 32 in place of "your-api-key-here"
+   - Added your API KEY to tools/weather.go on line 32 in place of "your-api-key-here"

     ```go
 	url := fmt.Sprintf("http://api.openweathermap.org/data/2.5/weather?q=%s&appid="+"your-api-key-here", encodedCity)